AppleePie/students-table-application/README.md

 # Deployment

 Installation requires docker and docker-compose.
-To install them, use your package Manager.
-The Ubuntu apt will be used as an example.
+To install them, use your package manager.
+The Ubuntu `apt` will be used as an example.

 ## Pre-training